xtx1130/koa2-request-middleware/readme.md

 Use this API to mount request, and it will return koax instance

 + koax.setName(String)
-Use this API to set a name for response data, and it will return koax instance
+Use this API to set a name for response data, and it will return koax instance, if many requests has the same name, the last name's request will cover all the same name's data, because the data will mount on the instance of koa2

 + koax.request(options,[name])
 If you use the call chaining(koax.setName().request()),you can ignore the second argument,koax will cache the name you have setted.